Georg Wilhelm Friedrich Hegel: Heidelberg, Berlin (1816–1831)

 Having received offers of a post from the Universities of Erlangen, Berlin and Heidelberg, Hegel chose Heidelberg, where he moved in 1816.
 Soon after, his illegitimate son Ludwig Fischer (now ten years old) joined the Hegel household in April 1817, having spent time in an orphanage after the death of his mother Christiana Burkhardt.
 In 1817, Hegel published Encyclopaedia of the Philosophical Sciences in Basic Outline as a summary of his philosophy for students attending his lectures at Heidelberg.
 It is also while in Heidelberg that Hegel first lectured on the philosophy of art.
+In 2022, the Hegel scholar and biographer Klaus Vieweg discovered more than 4,000 pages of previously undocumented transcripts of Hegel's Heidelberg lectures in the library of the Archdiocese of Munich and Freising.
+Written by Hegel's student Friedrich Wilhelm Carové between 1816 and 1818, and preserved in the estate of the theologian Friedrich Windischmann, the notes include a long-sought transcript of Hegel's Heidelberg lectures on aesthetics, of which no other record had survived.
+Scholars expect the material to help resolve longstanding questions about the authenticity of Heinrich Gustav Hotho's edition of the Lectures on Aesthetics, hitherto the principal source for Hegel's philosophy of art.
 In 1818, Hegel accepted the renewed offer of the chair of philosophy at the University of Berlin, which had remained vacant since Johann Gottlieb Fichte's death in 1814.
 Here, Hegel published his Elements of the Philosophy of Right (1821).
 Hegel devoted himself primarily to delivering lectures; his lectures on the philosophy of fine art, the philosophy of religion, the philosophy of history, and the history of philosophy were published posthumously from students' notes.
 In spite of his notoriously terrible delivery, his fame spread and his lectures attracted students from all over Germany and beyond.
-Meanwhile, Hegel and his pupils, such as Leopold von Henning, Friedrich Wilhelm Carové, were harassed and put under the surveillance of Prince Sayn-Wittgenstein, the interior minister of Prussia and his reactionary circles in the Prussian court.
+Meanwhile, Hegel and his pupils, such as Leopold von Henning and Friedrich Wilhelm Carové, were harassed and put under the surveillance of Prince Sayn-Wittgenstein, the interior minister of Prussia and his reactionary circles in the Prussian court.
 In the remainder of his career, he made two trips to Weimar, where he met with Goethe for the last time, and to Brussels, the Northern Netherlands, Leipzig, Vienna, Prague, and Paris.